Contact Us for a Free Consultation (213) 542-0979

 When it comes to what it takes to get a finding beyond a reasonable doubt – when I do closing arguments in Los Angeles – one

-The concept of beyond a reasonable doubt – the concept of presumption of innocence and the concept that someone is not guilty just because they are charged – and anyone that thinks they're guilty because they are charged either needs to get that wiped out of their mind or shouldn't be sitting on a particular jury case.
+The concept of beyond a reasonable doubt – the concept of presumption of innocence and the idea that someone is not guilty just because they are charged – and anyone that thinks they're guilty because they are charged either needs to get that wiped out of their mind or shouldn't be sitting on a particular jury case.

 High Standard of Finding Someone Guilty Beyond A Reasonable Doubt